Aryan2725/Excel_course_iiitl/README.md

 This is going to be the track of the daily excel learning
 ## Day1
 - In the first day of excel course i learn about the basics of excel
-- On the very first day i study about the rows function and column fuction
+- On the very first day i study about the rows function and column function
 - On the same day i learn about table formation
 - I also learn about the basic functions that are used in excel
 ## Day2